News

 Factors you’ll need to consider

-The diameter and length of runners influence flow resistance.
-The higher the flow resistance in
+diameter and length of runners influence flow resistance.
+The higher the flow

-following equation.
-Then fine-tune the runner diameter using C-MOLD to optimize the delivery
+Then fine-tune the runner diameter using C-MOLD to optimize the

 system.